Fang-Robotics-ACC/fang-robotics-mcb/CONTRIBUTING.md

 This is a departure from the learncpp.com style with appending m.
 It has been found to be cumbersome in having a constant member variable be named mk\_variable (when signifying immutibility). k\_variable was reserved for non-member constants.
-In order to reduce the chance of naming conflicts/shadowing, non-static constant member variables shall have a k appendend to the beginning of the name and a _ to the end to the end.
+In order to reduce the chance of naming conflicts/shadowing, non-static constant member variables shall have a k appendend to the beginning of the name and a _ to the end.

 All private member variables shall end with \_
 ```